trajectory-invariants/trajectory-invariants.github.io/content/_index.md

 <div class="mb-12">
 {{< hextra/hero-subtitle >}}
-  Software to support the use of invariant representations  &nbsp;<br class="sm:block hidden" /> for trajectory analysis, recognition, generation, and prediction.
+  Python and Matlab packages to support the use of invariant trajectory representations &nbsp;<br class="sm:block hidden" /> for trajectory analysis, recognition, generation, and prediction.
 {{< /hextra/hero-subtitle >}}
 </div>